logicly-au/docs.iar-dst.online/docs/developers.rst

 by third party developers who wish to implement the scoring algorithm themselves.

-In order to access to the developer resources including the API you must agree to electronically sign an Integrator Agreement.
-In order to initiate the agreement process send an email to support@logicly.com.au noting the organisation you represent and the resources you wish to gain access to.

-Access to the API is granted via the provision of an Integration Key.
-The reference implementations and test data set are hosted on a private github.com repository, access is granted by adding a user to that repository.

 Integrator agreement
 ^^^^^^^^^^^^^^^^^^^^
 .. toctree::
      :maxdepth: 1
      :titlesonly: